The-going/evlproject/content/dovetail/pipeline/porting/arch.md

   the in-band stage, but the CPU's interrupt state should allow for IRQs to be taken in order to minimize latency for the oob stage.

-- generally speaking, while we may need the in-band stage to be stalled when the in-band kernel code expects this, we still want most of the epilogue code to run with [hard interrupts enabled]({{%relref "dovetail/pipeline/usage/interrupt_protection.md#hard-irq-protection"%}}) to shorten the interrupt latency for the oob stage, where co-kernels live.
+- generally speaking, while we may need the in-band stage to be stalled when the in-band kernel code expects this, we still want most of the epilogue code to run with [hard interrupts enabled]({{%relref "dovetail/pipeline/usage/interrupt_protection.md#hard-irq-protection"%}}) to shorten the interrupt latency for the oob stage, where autonomous cores live.

 ## Dealing with IPIs {#dealing-with-ipis}